kezialiung/capstone-api-kezia/README.md

-# capstone-api-kezia
+<h1>capstone-api-kezia</h1>
-### This file is a documentation done by Kezia Surani Liung for the Capstone Project - Kappa class.
+<p>This file is a documentation done by Kezia Surani Liung for the Capstone Project - Kappa class.
 This project was deployed as of Monday, May 17th, 2020.
-The read_sql_query is used to create a dataframe and extract the needed columns from chinook.db which will be used throughout this exercise.
+The read_sql_query is used to create a dataframe and extract the needed columns from chinook.db which will be used throughout this exercise.</p>
 <h1> Documentation </h1>
 <h2> Static Endpoints </h2>
 <ol><li>